 Most infants recover from MAS if treated by an experienced medical team who acts quickly.
 Sometimes, a lack of action by doctors or a misdiagnosis can cause severe medical complications.

-For instance, if a doctor detects meconium aspiration but fails to continually monitor the infant after birth, subsequent breathing problems could result in associated medical problems.
+For instance, if a doctor detects meconium aspiration but fails to continually monitor the infant after birth, subsequent breathing problems could result in related medical issues.

-Babies who are deprived of oxygen for too long can develop brain damage, which can lead to cerebral palsy, seizures, hypoxic-ischemic encephalopathy (HIE), and even stroke.
+Babies deprived of oxygen for too long can develop brain damage, which can lead to cerebral palsy, seizures, hypoxic-ischemic encephalopathy (HIE), and even stroke.

 Something to Consider